Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-04-14-Exploring-CodeLLMs.md

 Name: Code LLMs
 date: 2024-04-14
 banner: "quantization.png"
+popular: True
 cover:
   image: "quantization.png"
 tags: [machine-learning, AI]
 keywords: [machine-learning, AI]
 ---

-# Introduction
+# Introduction:

-The goal of this post is to deep-dive into LLM's that are **specialised in code generation tasks**, and see if we can use them to write code.
+A deep-dive into LLM's that are **specialised in code generation tasks**, and see if we can use them to write code.

 Note: Unlike copilot, we'll focus on _locally running LLM's_.
 This should be appealing to any developers working in enterprises that have data privacy and sharing concerns, but still want to improve their developer productivity with locally running models.

 To test our understanding, we'll perform a few simple coding tasks, and compare the various methods in achieving the desired results and also show the shortcomings.

-## The goal - A few simple coding task
+## The goals of this series - Code LLM evaluation on

 1. Test 1: Generate a higher-order-component / decorator that enables logging on a react component